-This is a short guide to curate and create an explanatory page of your loyalty program that delivers the full congestive detail from overview, enrollment to redemption with Gameball.
+This is a short guide to help you curate and create an explanatory page for your loyalty program that delivers the full congestive detail from overview, enrollment to redemption with Gameball.

 What is a Loyalty Program Explanatory Page?